blocksds/sdk/content/basic/sprites/index.md

 ![Regular sprites](spr_types_regular.png "Regular sprites")

-The image has to be converted in a similar way as backgrounds, but we use `-m!` to tell grit that we don't need a map, just files.
+The image has to be converted in a similar way as backgrounds, but we use `-m!` to tell grit that we don't need a map, just tiles.

 ```sh
 # 8 bpp, tiles, not compressed